-For a few years, Carla Marciano has been included in the Top Ten list of the “Best Italian Talent” category of Top Jazz, the critics’ poll conducted by the Italian magazine Musica Jazz.
+For a few years, Carla Marciano has been included in the Top Ten list of the “Best Italian Talent” category of Top Jazz, the critics’ poll conducted by the renowned Italian magazine Musica Jazz.
 Furthermore, she has often been mentioned among the best Italian saxophonists (“Reeds” category).
-For some years, she has also been included among the best Italian saxophonists in the readers’ poll of the Italian jazz magazine JazzIt.
+For some years, she has also been included among the best Italian saxophonists in the readers’ poll of the aforementioned magazine JazzIt.

 In June 2010 she was awarded with the Premio Internazionale Principessa Sichelgaita and the medal by the Presidency of the Senate of the Italian Republic in the “Art” section.